UCL/STIR/CONTRIBUTING.md

   - Group your commits and only push once your code compiles and tests succeed on your machine (ideally you have sensible commit messages at every stage)
   - Use specific keywords in the first line of the last commit that you push to prevent CI being run:
      - `[ci skip]` skips all CI runs (e.g. when you only change documentation, or when your update isn't ready yet)
      - `[actions skip]` does not run GitHub Actions, see [here](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/).
+Note: this can be in the main commit message.
      - `[travis skip]` does not run Travis-CI, see [here](https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build).
+Note: this can be in the main commit message.
      - `[skip appveyor]` does not run Appveyor, see [here](https://www.appveyor.com/docs/how-to/filtering-commits/#skip-directive-in-commit-message)
 8. After acceptance of your PR, go home with a nice warm feeling.